diego-lazaro/Home_Sales/README.md

 # Synopsis

 The purpose of this analysis is to determine key metrics about home sale data.
-Utilized PySpark and SparkSQL to create a temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+Utilized PySpark and SparkSQL to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 # Data Preperation
 * Create a temporary table